 - Social isolation

-- Erratic mood shifts or mood swings
+- Erratic mood shifts

 - Paranoia or lack of trust in others

-- Trouble sleeping or sleeping patterns change
+- Difficulty sleeping or changes in sleeping patterns

 - Inappropriate public behavior